 YouTube: Adam Rosante

-Adam’s videos are more cardio-focused, with HIIT (high intensity interval training) but come in shorter bursts so you can squeeze it in whenever, or mix and match with other videos.
+Adam’s videos are more cardio-focused, with HIIT (high intensity interval training) but come in shorter bursts so you can squeeze a workout in whenever, or mix and match with other videos.

 My favorite right now is his 7-Minute Cardio Fat Burning Workout, which is quick and dirty.
-It doesn’t come with a cool down, but many of Adriene’s videos would be a perfect match for stretching out the body after going hard.
+It doesn’t come with a cool down, but many of Adriene or Sarah Beth’s videos would be a perfect match for stretching out the body after going hard.

 He doesn’t have any new videos (sad!), but there are still plenty of older videos in a variety of options so you can find what works for you!

-If noise is a concern for you in your apartment/home/dorm room, then I would highly recommend Blogilates’ Silent Death Cardio video.
+For instance, if noise is a concern for you in your apartment/home/dorm room, then I would highly recommend Blogilates’ Silent Death Cardio video:

 Specifically designed to give you a high-intensity cardio video without any jumping or running, it’s perfect for not waking up roommates or the cranky neighbor downstairs.